 However, her baby was born in week 30 of her pregnancy – 7 weeks before she planned to go on maternity leave and start getting Maternity Benefit.
 She got maternity leave for the basic 26 weeks from the date of birth and an extra 7 weeks at the end of those 26 weeks.
 So Trish’s basic maternity leave and Maternity Benefit lasted until her baby was about 33 weeks old.

 Can fathers take maternity leave?

-Fathers (or the partner of the mother, or in the case of adoption, the parent who is not taking adoptive leave) can take 2 weeks’ leave paternity leave in the first 6 months after the baby is born or adopted
+Fathers (or the partner of the mother or birthing parent, or in the case of adoption, the parent who is not taking adoptive leave) can take 2 weeks’ leave paternity leave in the first 6 months after the baby is born or adopted

-Fathers can take maternity leave if the mother dies within 40 weeks of the birth.
-If she dies within 24 weeks of the birth, he can choose to take the 16 weeks’ additional maternity leave.
-If the mother dies more than 24 weeks after the birth, the father can take maternity leave up until 40 weeks after the birth.
-The leave starts within 7 days of the mother’s death.
+Fathers can take maternity leave if the mother or birthing parent dies within 40 weeks of the birth.
+If they die within 24 weeks of the birth, he can choose to take the 16 weeks’ additional maternity leave.
+If the mother or birthing parent dies more than 24 weeks after the birth, the father can take maternity leave up until 40 weeks after the birth.
+The leave starts within 7 days of the mother or birthing parent’s death.

 What happens if I get sick while on maternity leave or additional maternity leave?

 If you get sick while on maternity leave, you cannot postpone your maternity leave and take it after your sick leave ends.
 Maternity leave must be taken in one continuous block.

 Your leave from work due to sickness is treated in the same way as any other sick leave from work but you are not entitled to take the rest of your maternity leave after your sick leave ends.